-The purpose of the Nursing Student Loan for Service Act [21-22B-1 NMSA 1978] is to meet the emergency currently existing resulting from the shortage of nurses in the underserved areas of the state by increasing the number of practitioners in rural areas through a program of loans for nursing students.
-The program will require as a condition of each loan that the student declare intent prior to the granting of the loan that the nurse will practice nursing within one of the areas of the state designated as an underserved area by the commission.
+The purpose of the Nursing Student Loan for Service Act [this article] is to meet the emergency currently existing resulting from the shortage of nurses in the underserved areas of the state by increasing the number of practitioners in rural areas through a program of loans for nursing students.
+The program will require as a condition of each loan that the student declare intent prior to the granting of the loan that the nurse will practice nursing within one of the areas of the state designated as an underserved area by the health profession advisory committee.

 History: 1978 Comp., § 21-22B-2, enacted by Laws 1987, ch.
 299, § 2; 1991, ch.
 262, § 48; 1995, ch.
-144, § 9; 2005, ch.
-321, § 5.
+144, § 9.